-If we use underwriters in the sale of our common units, the underwriters will acquire the common units for their own account.
+If the selling unitholder uses underwriters in the sale of the common units, the underwriters will acquire the common units for their own account.
 The underwriters may resell the common units from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
-Underwriters may offer securities to the public either through underwriting syndicates represented by one or more managing underwriters or directly by one or more firms acting as underwriters.
+Underwriters may offer the common units to the public either through underwriting syndicates represented by one or more managing underwriters or directly by one or more firms acting as underwriters.
 Unless we inform you otherwise in the prospectus supplement, the obligations of the underwriters to purchase the common units will be subject to certain conditions, and the underwriters will be obligated to purchase all of the offered common units if they purchase any of them.
-The underwriters may sell common units to or through dealers, and the dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agent.
-The underwriters may change from time to time the public offering price and any discounts, concessions or commissions allowed or reallowed or paid to dealers.
+The underwriters may sell common units to or through dealers, and the dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters may change from time to time the public offering price and any discounts, concessions or commissions allowed or reallowed or paid to dealers.